apache/incubator-brooklyn/docs/use/guide/management/index.md

 This will start an embedded brooklyn management node, including the web console.
 The URL for the web console defaults to http://localhost:8081.

 The mechanism for launching brooklyn management will change in a future release.
-For this milestone release, the brooklyn management node is embedded.
+For this release, the brooklyn management node is embedded.

 The console contains two main views: Dashboard and Detail.
 These update in real-time.